 I am going to love the food.
 My husband asked me if I was planning on doing other stuff besides eating, looking for places to eat or buying new produce to cook and eat.
 Sure I am…maybe.
 I do plan on hiring a bike to ride to work off the food I ate so I can eat more.
 Does that count?

-Speaking of food, let’s make a Vegan Portobello Mushroom Burger with Roasted Wasabi Sprouts.
+Speaking of food, let’s make our Portobello Mushroom Burger.